9 Best Places for Jazz Music in Harlem

 125th in Harlem|©Nick Normal

-Located in the heart of Harlem, Harlem Nights is a homey bar that offers all visitors a relaxed atmosphere, both indoors, outdoors and on the summer terrace.
+Located in the heart of Harlem, Harlem Nights is a cozy bar that offers all visitors a relaxed atmosphere, both indoors and outdoors, as well as on the summer terrace.

-On Mondays they host open mic sessions where you can sometimes find jazz bands playing and delighting diners who can enjoy an extensive menu.
+On Mondays, they host open mic nights where you can sometimes find jazz bands playing and delighting diners who can enjoy an extensive menu.

 • Hours: Monday through Friday from 5 p.m. to 2 a.m., and weekends from 5 p.m. to 4 a.m.